-Students will develop digital multimedia projects in mass interactive communication.
-This course will expose students to the basics of interaction design and user experience.
-The purpose of this course is for students to produce interactive, multimedia projects.
-In the process, students will use their individual writing, reporting, photographic and audio/video skills to develop a concept, map the user journey, produce separate elements, prototype an interface, and finally assemble the project.
-This project will include text, graphics, photos, audio and video.
+Digital multimedia projects in mass communication will be developed from among advertising, journalism, public relations, radio and television genres.
+The purpose of this course is for students to produce multimedia projects.
+In the process, students will use their individual writing, reporting, photographic and audio/video skills to develop a concept, produce separate elements and finally assemble the project.
+This project, whether burned to a DVD or posted on the web, will include text, graphics, photos, audio and video.
 Laboratory fee charged.
-PREREQUISITES: COM1410, VDA2631, COM2630
+PREREQUISITES: COM1400, COM1410, COM2630, COM2840, COM2631